 Funder: National Institutes of Health

-Funding Amounts: Up to $100,000 per award; typically one-year duration.
+Funding Amounts: Up to $100,000 total per award; typically short-term pilot projects.